For many investors, a great way to monitor stock market news, companies, and share prices are through a platform like Google Finance.

 How Does Google Finance Work?

-Google Finance was built by the Google tech giant with the goal of offering a platform that allows users to create a personalised portfolio following the stocks that you want to know more about.
+Google Finance was built by the Google tech giant with the goal of offering a platform that allows users to create a personalised portfolio following the stocks and securities that you want to know more about.

 It’s simple to set up: start by creating a Google account; this will allow you to create a portfolio and take part in the discussion groups offered by Google Finance.